Tips to improve your chances of finding a new engineering and technology job

 At some point in your career, the desire to explore opportunities in a different industry might seem extremely compelling.
 The 2020 GETI report shows that 77% of employees would consider switching careers in the next three years, and career progression is one of the main reasons cited.

-Finally, shadowing professionals in your role or industry of interest can be a great way to get a feel of what it's like to work in these positions and also gain valuable experience that you can carry into your next role.
+Finally, shadowing professionals in your role or industry of interest can be a great way to get a feel of what it's like to work in these positions and gain valuable experience that you can carry into your next role.

 Write an effective cover letter